• Skip to primary navigation

 Ingredients

-1. Spray each individual cup of two muffin tins with cooking spray.
+1. Spray each cup of two muffin tins with cooking spray.
 Set aside.

 2. Pour the chow mein noodles in a large bowl.
 Set aside.